syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Use-a-Combo-Box-in-a-Cell.md

 documentation: ug
 ---

-# How to Use a Combo Box in a Cell
+# How to use a combo box in a cell

-## Introduction

 The control type of a cell is part of the cell style and is determined by GridStyleInfo.CellType property.
 The items shown in the dropdown list can be provided in two ways.